Which Vibe Channel Should I Use?

 • The type of message you are delivering

-For example, high-priority updates may require high-visibility channels like Lock Screen or Digital Signage, while ongoing campaigns are better suited to passive channels like Screensaver or Wallpaper.
+For example, high-priority updates may require high-visibility channels like Screensaver or Digital Signage, while ongoing campaigns are better suited to passive channels like Lock Screen or Wallpaper.

 Choosing the right channel is about matching the message to the audience and context.